 How to analyse the research question in an NIHR funding application

 How can we reduce a research question down into its essential ingredients?
-One way is to use a tool developed by PenPIG, the Public Involvement Group for the NIHR Collaboration for Leadership in Applied Health Research and Care South West Peninsula (PenCLAHRC), to examine certain aspects of the application that are relevant to patient benefit.
+One way is to use a tool developed by PenPIG, the Public Involvement Group for the The NIHR ARC South West Peninsula (also known as PenARC), to examine certain aspects of the application that are relevant to patient benefit.

 This approach aims to make sure the question is focused and clear, and whether or not the approach being taken will give the best answer.
 It also enables a reviewer to look for gaps that the proposed study might not fill.